 We're building an exciting new information source all about China.
 We found other sites were poorly structured, too detailed (such as Wikipedia) or just too old-fashioned.
 What we thought was needed was a carefully constructed set of pages with strict editorial control so that links and pages are consistent, up-to-date and easy to navigate without clutter.

-We chose the name “Chinasage” for the web site because this can be read as either “china sage” (中国英明zhōng guó yīng míng) or “china's age” (中国时代zhōng guó shí dài) , which promotes our new knowledge resource at a time when China has come of age in the World.
+The name “Chinasage” came about because this can be read as either “china sage” (中国英明zhōng guó yīng míng) or “china's age” (中国时代zhōng guó shí dài) , which promotes our new knowledge resource at a time when China has come of age in the World.

 We use a consistent style for links within Chinasage.
 An internal link taking you to another page within our site is shown like this while a link to a page on any other web site is shown like this ➚.

 We use Chinese characters wherever appropriate.
 Most browsers should display both the characters and the pinyin correctly.
-Where the older Wade Giles system is still used we make sure this is highlighted.
+We highlight any use of the older Wade Giles system.
 Except where stated all characters are the modern simplified form used in the People's Republic rather than the traditional ones (pre-1970s).
-To help you learn Chinese characters many of the very common characters are highlighted thus: 中 hovering the mouse over the character pops up a box showing derivation and usage information for the character.
+To help you learn Chinese characters many of the very common characters are highlighted thus: 中 hovering the mouse over the character pops up a box showing further information about the character.

 Dates are given using the BCE/CE ➚ (Before Common Era and in Common Era) year convention rather than BC/AD.
 If a date is not followed by BCE or CE it should be taken as CE.